 where the plus sign is applied using the start point of the step and the minus sign using the end point of the step~\cite{corsika_endpoint}.
 The combination of both then gives the net contribution of the step.
-Here, $\Delta t$ is the sampling time interval of the observer, $q$ the charge of the particle, $\hat{r}$ the direction from the start/end-point towards the antenna, $\vec{\beta}^{*}$ the velocity of the charge during the step, $R$ the distance between the start/end-point and the antenna and $n$ the index of refraction of the medium at the respective emission point.
+Here, $\Delta t$ is the sampling time interval of the observer, $q$ the charge of the particle, $\hat{r}$ the direction from the start/end point toward the antenna, $\vec{\beta}^{*}$ the velocity of the charge during the step, $R$ the distance between the start/end point and the antenna, and $n$ the index of refraction of the medium at the respective emission point.
 The variable $t$ refers to the arrival time of the emission at the observer, and relates to the emission time $t'$ via $t = t' + nR/c$.
 The emission time $t'$ is often referred to as the retarded time.

 The so-called boost factor $B = 1-n\vec{\beta}^* \cdot \hat{r}$ found in Equation~\ref{eq:End-point} arises from classical theory and can more generally be described as $B = \frac{dt}{dt'}$.
 The implementation as used in the endpoint formalism considers signals traveling along straight lines, i.e. $\hat{r}$ points directly from emission point to receiver point.
-This approach is however not valid when working in media with a non-constant index of refraction where formalisms such as ray tracing need to be used to correctly describe signal propagation.
+This approach is however not valid when working in media with a nonconstant index of refraction where formalisms such as ray tracing need to be used to correctly describe signal propagation.